 - Infection with Argulus is not a WOAH-listed disease.
-Importing countries may have import requirements or have closed borders to the import of live species susceptible to Argulus to avoid the possible introduction of Argulus. - If Argulus were to become established, Australia could use zoning to maintain or gain access to international markets for live fish and, if required, non-viable product. - The impacts of Argulus establishment and spread on international trade is expected to be minor at the local level.
+Importing countries may have import requirements for live species susceptible to Argulus to avoid the possible introduction of Argulus. - If Argulus were to become established, Australia could use zoning to maintain or gain access to international markets for live fish and, if required, non-viable product. - The impacts of Argulus establishment and spread on international trade is expected to be minor at the local level.